A Mermaid in Paris

-A Mermaid in Paris (Une sirène à Paris) is a 2020 fantasy romantic comedy film directed by Mathias Malzieu, who co-wrote the script alongside Stéphane Landowski.
-The film stars Nicolas Duvauchelle and Marilyn Lima.
+A Mermaid in Paris (Une sirène à Paris) is a 2020 fantasy romantic comedy film directed by Mathias Malzieu, who co-wrote the script with Stéphane Landowski.
+An international co-production of France, Belgium and North Macedonia, the film stars Nicolas Duvauchelle and Marilyn Lima and follows a crooner who rescues a mermaid in Paris and slowly falls in love with her.

-The film was released in France on 11 March 2020 by Sony Pictures Releasing.
+The film was released in France on 11 March 2020 by the French division of Sony Pictures Releasing.